 William Towne has been building

-upstate New York.
-He now confines his work to the reproduction of eighteenth
+upstate New York for over forty years.
+He now confines his work to the

-created from fine cabinet woods such as mahogany, walnut, cherry and curly
+created from fine cabinet woods such as mahogany, walnut, cherry or curly

 maple, finished with hand applied period finish and fitted with a high

-quality weight-driven movement.
-These clocks already grace many homes in the
+quality weight-driven movement and hand painted dial.
+These clocks grace many homes in the

 United States and will be passed along for generations.